Brownian motion and Random Walk above Quenched Random Wall: Introduction and main results

 \end{rem}

-We compare Theorem \ref{thm:BMBasic} with a similar result for a random wall with fast decay of correlations.
-For simplicity, we choose an i.i.d. sequence but the result is still valid for other processes such as Ornstein-Uhlenbeck.
-In this case, the wall has no impact on the asymptotic behaviour of the probability. \begin{fact} Let $\cbr{X_{i}}_{i\in\N}$ be an i.i.d. sequence of random variables such that $\E X_{i}=0$ and $\E X_{i}^{2}<+\infty$ and $B$ an independent Brownian motion, we have
+We contrast this result with the case a random wall with fast decay of correlations.
+For simplicity we choose an i.i.d. sequence but the result is still valid for other processes such as Ornstein-Uhlenbeck.
+In this case, the disorder is not relevant, the wall has no impact on the asymptotic behavior of the probability.